 This Plan is managed by Darwin Port.
-It is administered and maintained by the Senior Manager Work Health and Safety (SMWHS) and can be accessed via the Darwin Port internet page or in hard copy format throughout the workplace.
+It is administered and maintained by the Senior Manager Landside Operations & Safety (SMLO&S) and can be accessed via the Darwin Port internet page or in hard copy format throughout the workplace.

-To prevent duplication of existing systems and confusion for stakeholders, Darwin Port has summarised and referred to existing standards of our Safety Management System to detail our approach and management.
+To prevent duplication of existing systems and confusion for stakeholders, Darwin Port has summarised and drawn on the existing standards of our Safety Management System to detail our approach and management.